thunderrabbit/robnugen-journal-entries/2018/04/22minecraft-undersea-monster-room.md

 in Minecraft, but for some reason it is all dark when I view it from the outside.
 Not sure how to make the underwater view look lighter.

-I did it the lazy way with a fill command, decided to expand it, and made a huge dark area where tons of monsters instantly spawned.
+I created the tank using a fill command, decided to expand it, and made a huge area...

+I think the command was something like this

+    /fill 4000 46 -5000 4050 50 -4800 glass_blocks 0 hollow

+Then I carpeted the area with grass using something like this

+    /fill 4000 46 -5000 4050 46 -4800 grass

+... a huge dark area  where tons of monsters instantly spawned.

+Oops.

 I filled it in with torches so *more* monsters will not spawn, but am leaving these here for Fred and I to kill when we come back to the